 The challenge for any law school is to produce lawyers who not only know the law and how the legal system operates but who also have a sense of responsibility toward the client, the profession and the community.
 Perhaps more important, first-rate law schools strive to develop inquiring minds so that students, both before and after graduation, will question the practices and institutions they encounter and continuously search for ways to improve the way clients are served and the legal system as a whole.
 But a law school of the first rank in a state university of the first rank has a still broader mission.
 That mission includes the development and dissemination of knowledge as well as direct service to the state, so that the quality of life of its citizens can be improved.

-The Remington Center now houses ten of the UW Law School’s in-house clinics, and two of its largest externship opportunities.
-Located in the Law School building and staffed by approximately fifteen clinical faculty members, the Remington Center provides an intensive clinical experience to approximately 120 students each year.
+The Remington Center now houses nine of the UW Law School’s in-house clinics, and two of its largest externship opportunities.
+Located in the Law School building and staffed by approximately 11 clinical faculty members, the Remington Center provides an intensive clinical experience to approximately 85 students each year.
 Most of the clinical projects include a full-time summer component followed by part-time enrollment in the fall and spring semesters.
 In addition, most of the in-house clinics, and all of the externship clinics, include a classroom component.

 Historically, the Remington Center originated by serving incarcerated clients.
 The Center continues to house several clinical projects devoted to serving correctional clients, including:

 - the Legal Assistance to Institutionalized Persons (LAIP), in which law students assist inmates in the Wisconsin Prison System with civil and criminal law issues;

 - the Oxford Federal Project, in which students assist inmates in the Federal Correctional Institution in Oxford, Wisconsin with civil and criminal law issues;

 - Wisconsin Innocence Project (WIP), in which students investigate, and where appropriate litigate, inmates’ claims of actual innocence based on new evidence;

-- the Family Law Project (FLP), in which students assist state and federal prison inmates with family law issues including divorce, paternity, child custody and visitation, child support, and guardianship;
+- the Family Law Project (FLP), in which students represent prison inmates in state court with their family law issues including divorce, paternity, child custody and visitation, child support, and guardianship;